-Audio and video cards Appendix B
+Sound and television cards Appendix B

-About audio cards
+About sound cards

-Some IBM Aptiva PCs come with an audio card (also called a sound card) already installed.
+Some IBM Aptiva PCs come with a sound card (also called an audio card) already installed.

-Many software programs use the audio card for sound effects and music.
-The audio card processes audio data files and works with the CD-ROM drive to play audio compact discs.
+Many software programs use the sound card for sound effects and music.
+The sound card processes audio data files and works with the CD-ROM drive to play audio compact discs.

-Most audio cards have the following connections:
+Most sound cards have the following connections:

-Line in This connector is designed to receive the
+Line in This connector, sometimes labeled In, is

-output from another device, such as a stereo receiver or tape recorder.
+designed to receive the output from another device, such as a stereo receiver or tape recorder.